About Scouting Arizona, Grand Canyon Council

 MISSION STATEMENT

-The mission of the Grand Canyon Council, Scouting America is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
+The mission of Scouting Arizona, Grand Canyon Council is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.

 VISION STATEMENT

-The vision of the Grand Canyon Council is to accomplish our mission statement in such an exemplary manner as to be recognized by our public as the premier youth organization in the communities we serve.
-In addition, we want to be recognized by other BSA councils and the National Council as second to none in all endeavors, and setting the standard in all measurable items.
+The vision of Scouting Arizona is to accomplish our mission statement in such an exemplary manner as to be recognized by our public as the premier youth organization in the communities we serve.
+In addition, we want to be recognized by other Scouting America councils and the National Council as second to none in all endeavors, and setting the standard in all measurable items.

-Want more information on Grand Canyon Council or looking to connect with one of our staff members?
+Want more information on Scouting America or looking to connect with one of our staff members?

 SERVICES OF THE LOCAL COUNCIL

-The National Council, BSA, charters the Grand Canyon Council to serve local chartered organizations and potential chartered organizations.
+The National Council, Scouting America, charters the Scouting Arizona, Grand Canyon Council to serve local chartered organizations and potential chartered organizations.
 The Council serves institutions through a large number of volunteers and a professional staff that supports the volunteer leadership by providing day-to-day administration.
 Community groups are supported by registration of members and leaders, advancement programs, communications, commissioner service, training of unit leadership, program enrichment activities, camping facilities, as well as volunteer recognition items, program supplies, planning materials, insurance and monthly round tables.

 COUNCIL OPERATING PRINCIPLES